Critical points of the anyon-Hubbard model: Introduction

 \subsection{Results}

 To calculate the ground state of a lattice with $L$ sites and $N$ particles, we truncated the local Hilbert space by considering only $\rho+5$ states when the density of the particles is $\rho$~\cite{Carrasquilla-PRA13} and used the finite-size density matrix renormalization group algorithm (DMRG) with open boundary conditions.
 Also, we used the dynamical block state selection (DBSS) protocol based on a fixed truncation error of the subsystem's reduced density matrix instead of using a fixed number of preserved states in the DMRG sweeps~\cite{Legeza-PRB03}.
 Using this protocol, we obtained a discarded weight of around $10^{-9}$ or less, and the maximum number of states retained was $m=1080$.
 In the context of the quantum Hall regime, an experimental setup with a superconducting film adjacent to a two-dimensional electron gas can be understood in terms of anyons with a statistical angle $\theta=\pi/4$, and this system could prove useful in schemes for fault-tolerant topological quantum computation~\cite{Weeks-NP07}.
 A mean-field calculation of the phase diagram of one-dimensional anyons for densities $\rho=1,2$, and $3$ was presented byKeilmann et al. for $\theta=\pi/4$~\cite{Keilmann-NC11}.
 The above facts motivated us to consider this special angle in the first part of our study.
-The evolution of the energies for adding and removing particles given by \ref{part} and \ref{hole} versus the inverse of the lattice length for anyons with $\theta=\pi/4$ and density $\rho=2$ appear in Fig. \ref{fig1}.
-In each panel, the upper (lower) curve corresponds to the energy for adding (removing) particles.
-Regardless of the value of the hopping parameter, we obtained that the energy for adding (removing) particles always decreases (increases) as a function of $1/L$; however, this evolution is quadratic for $t/U=0.05$, and at the thermodynamic limit we obtain $\Delta\mu/U=lim_{L,N\rightarrow \infty} [\mu^p(L)-\mu^h(L) ]=0.55$, which suggests that the ground state corresponds to a Mott insulator one.
-On the other hand, for $t/U=0.25$, the evolution is linear, the energy for adding and removing particles meets at the thermodynamic limit, and the ground state is superfluid.
-This figure tells us that the anyon liquid passes from a Mott insulator state to a superfluid one when the kinetic energy increases; hence its behavior is similar to the Bose-Hubbard model ($\theta=0$), and the main difference will be the position of the critical point.